 The ideal individual for a dental assistant’s job is detail oriented, high energy and anticipates the needs of others, in this case the dentist and their patients.
 Team play and an ability to remain calm and communicate in stressful situations is also critical.
 Working chair-side with the dentist requires manual dexterity.

 Most dental assistants work full-time days but many with some level of job tenure are afforded flexible schedules.
+Almost all dental assistants work in dentists’ offices.
 The work environment is team-oriented, highly professional fast paced and structured.

 What is it really like to be a dental assistant?